Julia-1439/calculator/README.md

 * <strong>Equals Calculation</strong>: a user input sequence of the form `A * B =`
 * <strong>Running Calculation</strong>: a user input sequence of the form `A * B *`
 * <strong>Handoff Calculation</strong>: a user input sequence of the form `A * B = *`
-* `resultMode` variable: This variable is set to true only when the = button is pressed and is used only to handle the Handoff Calculation case.
-Note: this variable might not be needed if there's some synonymous boolean that that can be constructed.
+* `equalsMode` variable: This variable is set to true only when the = button is pressed and is used only to handle the Handoff Calculation case.
 * Current Operand: either `operandA` or `operandB`; the operand to be updated when the user presses a digit.

 ## Sources of Help